 Cats are much more than just furry animals that hog the bed at night.
 Nor are they just temperamental and mischievous little things that makes us wonder who is the pet and who is the owner.
 Cats, for many of us, are a member of the family.

 And, like the rest of the family, they are going to need to be taken to the vet from time to time – or maybe you just want to bring them along on a family vacation.
 For these situations, you’re going to want to make sure you have the best cat carrier.

 As the name would suggest, a cat carrier is something that you use to transport your cat (or other small animals like small dogs, guinea pigs, ferrets, tiny pigs and the like) from one place to another.
 There are several different types of carrier that you could choose from.
 These include:

 A homemade carrier is basically anything that you grab from around the house and put your cat in.
 Some people will use a cardboard box, laundry basket, and even a tote bag or pillow case.
 These carriers (especially the pillow case and tote bag) aren’t safe for your cat because they could get hurt or escape when you are taking them from point A to point B.

-A cardboard carrier is primarily given to people who just adopted a kitten.
+A cardboard carrier is primarily given to people who just adopted or bought a newborn kitten.
 These carriers are typically designed for temporary transport and are not recommended for long-term use because they can get damaged, either by general wear and tear, or the cat may scratch a hole into the carrier.